Przejdź do treści głównej

 Performance optimization with parallel processing

-Parallel jobs run multiple tasks simultaneously.
-Microsoft documentation shows that test suites can be reduced by 60-70% in time with proper parallel execution.
+Parallel jobs run multiple tasks at the same time.
+Microsoft's own numbers show test suites can run 60-70% faster with proper parallel execution.

 Job-level parallelism